zhmylove/explodiag/README.md

 module manner to simplify any functional improvements.
 Please find tunable parameters in a config file which location is specified inside *explodiag.pl* as well as in environment variables (see below).

+# Current limitations

+When you specify explorer archives as a filenames, please consider using fully qualified names like `explorer.12345678.hostname-2007.09.01.06.13.tar.gz` as the script currently tries to extract hostname part from it.

 # Output formats